Let us go: a track-by-track discussion of the new Rancid tribute album

 Chris: I want to like this one alot more than i do.
 Great performances all around; I especially like the voice.
 But, and maybe this is because of the drums, for me it’s just entirely too similar to the original.
 Its like one of those keyboard workstations where you compose a song with various parts, and you can switch out the instruments.
 They kept the vocals and the drums and just switched the guitars for a piano and harmonica.
 I do enjoy it I suppose, but only because if I wasn’t paying close attention, I might actually think I’m on side B of “Wolves”.

-Tyler: This is definitely not what I was expecting from an artist called “.”
+Tyler: This is definitely not what I was expecting from an artist called “Mikey and His Uke.”
 Did I miss something here?
 Is that Mikey?
 Is there a uke buried somewhere in the mix?
 I thought this was supposed to be an acoustic comp, there sure sounds like something electric or digital in there.
 That said, I like it.
 It reminds me of Inspection 12 doing a Rancid cover, which is really funny to me and as a fan of both, makes me happy.
 Is it a little strange?
 Sure.
 Do we really need the drums?
 I’m not sure.
 But it’s cool to hear this kind of Rancid by-way-of Elton John AOCTW staple.

 Daniel: I just wanted to mention that I think it’s funny there is a band called Inspection 12 and another called Inspector 12.